Real Life Employee Insurance Benefits Success Stories (Our Local Clients)

 The employer reports they are competing well in hiring, and that a first lead with prospective employees is explaining the benefits offering.

-Free Quotes for Your Group and Info on What is Working Now
+Free Quotes for Your Group and Information on What is Working Now

-Many employers who contact us for the first time have more questions than ideas about what they would like to see in benefits.
-If that is where you are give us a call, (919) 357-6637.
-Or if you would like to see some of our ideas complete the form below and Chip will send you an email with recommended quotes of insurance (including examples of what is working with local businesses like yours).
-All in a conversational, easy to understand explanation of the details Chip is known for.
-You can review the information, then follow up with your questions via email, phone call, text, Zoom / Facetime or an in person meeting.
+We would love to put together a “success story” of group insurance benefits for your company or organization.
+If you would like to see some of our ideas, complete the form below and Chip will send you an email with recommended quotes of insurance (including examples of what is working with local businesses).
+You can review the information, then follow up with your questions via email, phone call, text, Zoom or an in person meeting.

 Photo by Daisy-Daisy/iStock / Getty Images